Skip to main content

 Every first-time visitor to New Zealand faces this question: North Island, South Island, or both?

 If you have 7 days: Choose one island and go deeper.
 The North Island is logistically easier (more concentrated highlights, better road network).
 The South Island is more dramatic scenery (mountains, fiords, glaciers, alpenglow).
+Do not try to do both in a week — you will exhaust yourself on the road.

 If you have 14 days: Cover both islands at a purposeful pace.
 The Cook Strait ferry crossing (Wellington to Picton, 3h30) is the bridge.
 See the how many days guide for detailed day-count planning.